| The Cicely Osmond Collection provides a detailed

 concerts.
 It also holds Cicely's correspondence with family and

 friends, both in the UK and the Soviet Union, much of it in Esperanto.
+For more information, see feature article Reflections on

 the Cicely Osmond Collection, SCRSS